 Originally part of the Somerset and Dorset railway line, the trailway stretches from Sturminster Newton to Blandford Forum.
 It traces the majority of the old railway line, with only a few diversions, due to modern development.

-The route is all tarmacked so easily accessible to all, cyclists, walkers, riders and wheelchairs.
+The route is a mix of tarmac and gravel so easily accessible to all, cyclists, walkers, riders and wheelchairs.
 There are also a number of places to start or stop the route, making it as long or as short as you want it to be.
 Footpaths and bridleways can take people frequently off the trailway and to a number of other sites including woods and hill forts.

-Beginning at Sturminster Newton, it is a small market town with a number of pubs and cafes.
-The route starts at the market place car park.
+The trailway begins at Sturminster Newton, a small market town with a number of pubs and cafes.
+There are hopes to extend the trailway to the north to reach Stalbridge.
+Currently the route starts at the market place car park.

 The following village the route passes is the village of Fiddleford.
 Fiddleford is the location of Fiddleford Mill and Fiddleford manor, which is open to the public, free to enter and possible to walk to from the trailway.
 There is a good swimming spot on the river Stour and a pub near called the Fiddleford Inn.